RKS244256/Grade-12-Notes/SBI4U0/Unit 3 - Homeostasis/Nervous System - Anatomy.md

 ### Myelin Sheath

 Made of fatty protein.
 Surrounds & insulates axon.
 Formed by Schwann cells (Glial cells).
+Speeds up signal transmission.
 Not all axons are myelinated.

 ### Nodes of Ranvier